Gohla/pie/tutorial/src/2_top_down/index.md

 {{#include ../../gen/2_top_down/4_store/c_mapping_diff.rs.diff:4:}}
 ```

 Then, add the following code to `src/store.rs`:

 ```rust,
 {{#include 4_store/e_mapping.rs}}
 ```

-The `get_or_create_task_node` and `get_task_by_node` methods show how we do this mapping for tasks.
+The `get_or_create_task_node` and `get_task` methods show how we do this mapping for tasks.
 When we want to go from a task `T` to a `TaskNode`, either we have already added this task to the graph and want to get the `TaskNode` for it, or we have not yet added it to the graph yet and should add it.
 The former is handled by the if branch in `get_or_create_task_node`, where we just retrieve the `TaskNode` from the `task_to_node` hash map.
 The latter is handled by the else branch where we add the node to the graph with `graph.add_node` which attaches the `NodeData::Task` data to the node, and then returns a `TaskNode` which we insert into the `task_to_node` map.
-The `TaskNode` can then be used to query attached data and to add or remove dependency edges.
+The `TaskNode` handle can then be used in the rest of the API

 To go from a `TaskNode` to a task `T`, we ask the graph for the attached data of the node and retrieve the task from it in `get_task`.

-We use `panic!` here because all callers of this function (which is only our own library because it is a private module) will know that the task exists and will have `NodeData::Task` attached to it.
-If that was not the case, we would return `Option<&T>` instead.
+Note that we are using `panic!` here to indicate that invalid usage of this method is an *unrecoverable programming error* that should not occur.
+Returning an `Option<&T>` makes no sense here, as the caller of this method has no way to recover from this.
+Because this is not an end-user-facing API (`store` module is private), we control all the calls to this method, and thus we are responsible for using this method in a valid way.
+Therefore, when we call this method, we should document why it is valid if this is not immediately obvious, and we need to test whether we really use it in a valid way.

 We implement similar methods for file nodes in `get_or_create_file_node` and `get_file_path`.
-We store file paths as `PathBuf`, which is the owned version of `Path` (similar to `String`/`str`)
+We store file paths as `PathBuf`, which is the owned version of `Path` (similar to `String` being the owned version of `str`)

 #### Task outputs